Table of Contents

 Top 4 Freelancer Websites

-If you’re looking for freelance jobs, there are loads of websites that can help you find work.
-You can find gigs that pay per hour or per project.
+If you’re looking for part-time or flexible remote work, freelancing can be a great option.
+You can find work that pays per hour or per project.
 These websites are super competitive and employers prefer hiring people who already have established profiles and reviews.
 This is the part that will be challenging at first until you show enough experience on your profile.

 There is a fee that will be charged to you once you complete a project.
 This fee varies between 10% to 20% depending on the type of work.